Disclosure: This post contains affiliate links. Please see our full disclosure for more info.

-Our insurance coverage doesn’t cover speech therapy and lots of people have insurance coverage with a crazy-high deductible.
-The cost of online speech therapy is more inexpensive for us than paying out of pocket for an in-person speech therapist.
+Our insurance doesn’t cover speech therapy and many people have insurance with a crazy-high deductible.
+The cost of online speech therapy is more affordable for us than paying out of pocket for an in-person speech therapist.

-(Plus we’re saving cash on gas considering that we do not have to travel back and forth!)
+(Plus we’re saving money on gas since we don’t have to travel back and forth!)

-Feel totally free to leave me a remark if you have any concerns about our experience!
+Feel free to leave me a comment if you have any questions about our experience!

 Enjoy this post?
 Please share it!